 While the IT environment is becoming more complex, cybercriminals are getting better at identifying and targeting the intrinsic weaknesses.
 Nearly 40% of IT security, line-of-business, and data management specialists cited the rising sophistication of attacks and the increasing complexity of managing and supporting security products as significant challenges, according to IDC’s Data Services for Hybrid Cloud Survey.

 Attackers benefit from complexity, which may lead to configuration weaknesses and user ignorance.
 The thing is most of the companies are already aware of the weaknesses in their system.
 If they take proper steps, then they can avoid cybersecurity incidents better.

 Below are a few cybersecurity incidents that took place in 2020.
 The rankings are based on the impact the security breach caused to the company.

 Here are the top 10 cybersecurity incidents that happened in 2020

-Each of these cybersecurity incidents had an impact on millions and billions of people.
+The following list of recent cyber attacks 2020 had an impact on millions and billions of people.
 They show how cyberattacks can affect a company and expose an astonishing number of user records.

 Impact: Records of 386 million users stolen from 18 companies.